siriinthira/finalProject/README.md

 🚀 **Project Goals**

-These goals guide what the product aims to achieve in the market and for its users.

-Foster meaningful professional and skill-based relationships

-Build a community that helps users connect with people who truly align with their goals and values.
+* Build a community that helps users connect with people who truly align with their goals and values.

-Bridge the mentorship gap for students and early-career professionals

-Make it easy for emerging talent to connect with experienced mentors.
+* Foster meaningful professional and skill-based relationships

-Create a trusted space for self-improvement and feedback
+* Create a win-win deal for people to exchange their skills, knowledge, and experience based on their expertise.

-Support users in developing soft skills and self-awareness through peer feedback.

-Enable continuous personal growth through skill tracking
+* Enable continuous personal growth through feedback and skill tracking.

-Encourage users to keep profiles updated and reflect on their progress.
+* Encourage users to keep profiles updated, rate interaction quality and reflect on their progress.

-Differentiate from traditional networking apps

-Provide real value through relevance, interaction quality, and discovery of non-mainstream skills.

-Leverage AI (e.g., Cosine Similarity) to improve user experience

-Use intelligent matching to surface meaningful connections without overwhelming the user.

 # 🧑‍🤝‍🧑 How it Works: